PrimedPixel/primedpixel.github.io/_posts/2023-08-13-i-love-wine-it-hates-me.markdown

 Even with that, WINE is not perfect, and I still get weird, and frankly annoying crashes in Mixcraft, from time to time.
 This is *not* an insult or criticism to the people who make WINE possible, however, but rather a warning to those who could -- and should -- use WINE.
 So, for the one person that sees this, please *for the love of all things holy*, do ***not*** press play and save in Mixcraft at the same time.
 You will corrupt your project file and have to use a backup, which is a minor inconvenience if you didn't save recently.
 Especially if you just cut up a bunch of takes playing the Casino Night Zone theme from Sonic 2.

 ![Casino Night Zone takes inside Mixcraft DAW](/images/i-love-wine-it-hates-me/casino-night-zone-takes.png){: w="704" h="168"}

+## Update

+Okay so, turns out this problem was definitely not exclusive to Mixcraft.
+Mouse stuttering issues in WINE seem to be commonplace, with [certain bugs plaguing the Bugzilla forums](https://bugs.winehq.org/show_bug.cgi?id=46976).
+However, I believe I've come across two additional things that, *at least partially*, rectify this issue.

+You see, the issue came back whilst playing Subnautica through Proton (and ProtonGE).
+The first thing I did after a lot (and I mean *a lot*) of Googling was enabling C-States in my BIOS (or changing it from "automatic" to "enabled").
+This seemed to help the stuttering, at least partially, but it didn't completely fix it.
+My previous solution of E-Sync or F-Sync didn't seem to change anything.

+Randomly, I was trying to get my microphone to be picked up, but nothing would detect it.
+A quick gander into the audio settings and I noticed my audio interface (Scarlet 2i2) was not set to "Direct Scarlet 2i2 USB", unlike how it previously was before I had to reinstall, due to an unrelated issue.
+So, I changed it from whatever it was before -- maybe Pro Audio but I'm not certain -- and two things changed: the sound quality was improved, particularly soundstage, unless that's just placebo.
+But more importantly, the mouse stuttering seemed to have completely vanished.

+Back when Subnautica was in early access, I had trouble running it on Windows due to audio issues, and the only solution was using Microsoft's default drivers, rather than the Realtek ones.
+So, the mouse stuttering issue in WINE may, in fact, be related to applications that heavily rely on certain audio features, e.g., DAWs.
+Obviously, there's also the fact that it could simply be coincidence, but it's certainly something to note.
+Anyway, that's all for this update.
+TL;DR: enable C-States and check audio settings in Linux, it might just fix it completely.